Skip to main content

 • consumer redemption vouchers, stamps and cards

-• no more than 10% of your sum insured in any combination of: bottled spirits, processed tobacco, tobacco products, bottled perfumery.
+• no more than 10% of your sum insured in any combination of: bottled spirits, processed tobacco, tobacco products, bottled perfumery

-For more details, have a look at the Terms and conditions and if you aren’t sure, call us up or send an email.
+For more details, have a look at the Terms and if you aren’t sure, call us up or send an email.
 And if you’ve got questions about activities banned from storage units, we’ve got a blog post.